OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ### Great UI changes:

 - Version-controlled variables - Manage variables alongside your deployment process code and scope them to environments, roles, targets, and more.
-- [Reprioritize tasks](https://octopus.com/blog/reprioritize-task-queue) - Easily shuffle tasks around in runbooks and deployments as priorities changes.
+- [Reprioritize tasks](https://octopus.com/blog/reprioritize-task-queue) - Easily shuffle tasks around in runbooks and deployments as priorities change.
 - New onboarding process - Our improved onboarding helps you get to grips with Octopus faster.

 ### But wait, there's more!